 • To enter rented premises with the relevant tenant notice.

-• To update the terms of the agreement.
+• To update the terms of the lease agreement.

 • Reject a prospective tenant if they fail the tenant screening process.